jordanrhall/educational-fun/markdown-practice/displaying-math.md

 The standard form of a 2D line is given by a form `ax + by + c` in our code, where `a,b,c` are real numbers, `x` is traditionally an independent real-valued variable, and `y` a dependent real-valued variable.

-To display code more prominantly and in the center of the page, use triple tick marks, as in:
+To display code more prominantly, use triple tick marks, as in:

 ```
 ax + by + c